The entrance facade from a 1912 postcard

 House & Family History: The Vannecks, a wealthy family of Dutch descent, purchased the Heveningham Estate in the mid-18th century from the Bence family, who had been seated here since circa 1707.
 Sir Robert Taylor designed the majority of house in 1778 for Sir Gerard Vanneck.
 Taylor converted the earlier red brick Queen Anne house into an enormous house for Vanneck, incorporating much of the earlier house and extending its frontage from 80 to 260 feet.
 Christopher Hussey, writing in "English Country Houses: Mid Georgian, 1760-1800," states that "Taylor's work is, in essence, an exaggeration of Chambers's contemporary treatment of the north front of Somerset House, like it, deriving from Inigo Jones.
 But hints from the garden front of Versailles may have contributed to this device for centering an over-long façade."
 Taylor was dismissed and replaced by James Wyatt, who completed the interiors of Heveningham by 1784.
 Wyatt's interiors at Heveningham belong to his Early Pantheon Period and include the Etruscan Room, with red-figure vase paintings by Biagio Rebecca in the Athenian style.
 The library has a screen of columns and oval medallions of Shakespeare, Milton, Dryden, Homer, Virgil, Locke, and others, while the dining room has, against its back wall, shallow apses with painted reliefs by Rebecca.
 The most famous room at Heveningham is the entrance hall, routinely cited as one of the most beautiful rooms in England; it features screens of Siena scagliola columns at each end, complemented by the same color scagliola pilasters, and retains its original apple green walls.
 Wyatt probably also designed much of the furniture for the house.
 Sir Joshua Vanneck, 3rd Bt., was made 1st Lord Huntingfield in the peerage of Ireland in 1798.
 The Vanneck family owned the house until 1970, when it was turned over to the Department of the Environment (later English Heritage), in poor condition, in lieu of death duties.
 During the 1970s Heveningham was open to the public and administered by the National Trust, though the trust refused to take ownership of the house without a proper endowment.
 After no solution to public ownership was found, Heveningham was closed to the public and the original furnishings (by then owned by English Heritage) were lent to Heaton Hall in Manchester, where they remain today.
 In 1981 Heveningham was sold to an Iraqi businessman.
 Repair and conversion work were under way when, in 1984, an extensive fire damaged the east wing.
 Restoration of this damage was incomplete in 1991 when the owner died.
 In 1994 the house and park were purchased by Mr. and Mrs. Jon Hunt for use as a family home.
 Robert Adam Architects were employed for the renovation and alteration of the house, the design of new outbuildings, and architectural elements in the park.
 In addition, the landscape architect Kim Wilkie was employed to restore and continue the design of the incomplete Capability Brown landscape.
 The state rooms were restored and the upper floors were adapted to provide modern family accommodation.
 There was a fine print room at Heveningham, though it is unclear if it still exists today.

-Collections: In 1915 the contents of Heveningham were sold at auction.
-The collection of 18th century furniture originally designed for Heveningham is now at Heaton Hall, Manchester, on loan from English Heritage.
+Collections: In 1915 the contents of the house were sold at auction.
+The collection of 18th century furniture originally designed for Heveningham by Wyatt is today owned by English Heritage.
 Among the treasures at Heveningham was a library table designed by Thomas Hope.

 Comments: Lionel Esher has called James Wyatt's Vaulted Hall "the most beautiful room in England."
 Christopher Hussey, writing in "English Country Houses: Mid Georgian, 1760-1800," cites the Hall at Heveningham as "Wyatt's surviving masterpiece as an interior designer and perhaps, after Adam's Anti-room at Syon, the finest room produced by English neo-classicism."
 The length of the house, 25 bays, far surpasses the ordinary and contributes to the ranking of Heveningham as one of the most important country houses in Britain.